blinktrade/docs-legacy/source/includes/_websocket.md

 Name      | Type   | Description
 ----------|--------|------------
 MsgType   | string | [1](http://www.onixs.biz/fix-dictionary/4.4/msgType_1_1.html)
 [TestReqID](http://www.onixs.biz/fix-dictionary/4.4/tagNum_112.html) | string | An ID assigned by you.
 It can be any number.
-The response message associated with this request will contain the same ID.
+The response message associated with this request will contain the same ID
-SendTime  | number | Unix Time Stamp.
+SendTime  | number | Unix Time Stamp

 > __EXAMPLE RESPONSE__